 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

 Find services and information for Saskatchewan residents and visitors.

 Find services and information for doing business in Saskatchewan.

 Find how the Government of Saskatchewan governs and serves the province.

 Prevention is the first line of defence when it comes to workplace safety.
-Information on how to prevent tips and policies on violence and harassment in the workplace.
+Find information on how to prevent workplace injuries, tips on keeping employees safe, and policies on violence and harassment in the workplace.

 It is everyone’s responsibility to maintain a healthy and safe workplace.
 Information for Occupational Health Committees and Occupational Health and Safety Representatives including duties, how to set up a committee, minutes, and information on training.

 Everyone in the workplace is legally responsible for safety.
 Find information on the responsibilities for employers, supervisors, workers, and more.